The Pretend President: Pence handles tasks declined by Trump in final days

 As the former governor of Indiana, Pence previously commanded his own state’s National Guard, and he praised the men and women for their service, thanking them for “stepping forward for your country.”

-He ended his impromptu remarks with a final thanks, and wishes for “a safe inauguration and a swearing in of a new president and vice president.”
+He ended his impromptu remarks with a final thanks and wishes for “a safe inauguration and a swearing-in of a new president and vice president.”

 “The American people are grateful,” Pence said.
 “And I want to assure you that you have our deepest respects for the selflessness and courage that you personify every day.”